Looking to improve digital customer engagement? Behavioral emails could be your answer.

 You can set up automated workflows that follow if/then logic based on the listed actions above.
 Or if you’re unable to build sophisticated systems, use behavioral lists.
 Simply remove those contacts that don’t fit the chosen criteria and send targeted follow-up communications.

-Energy utilities can take advantage of behavioral emails in a variety of ways.
-Here are seven ideas to help inspire your customer communications:
+Energy utilities can take advantage of triggered emails in a variety of ways.
+Here are seven behavioral email examples to help inspire your customer communications:

 1. Welcome series